shrivastava-26/shimmer_ui/README.md

 # Shimmer UI Component
 This project implements a Shimmer UI effect often used as a placeholder loading animation.
-Shimmer loading gives users visual feedback that content is loading, improving user experience.
+Shimmer loading gives users visual feedback that content is loading, improving user experience

 ## Features
 Lightweight and easy to integrate.